NeuraiProject/neurai-rpc/README.md

 # neurai-rpc

-A package that will help you do RPC calls from Node.js to your Raven core node, that is your full Ravencoin node.
+A package that will help you do RPC calls from Node.js to your Neurai node, that is your full Neurai node.

-URLs for locally installed Ravencoin nodes.
+URLs for locally installed Neurai nodes.

 - http://127.0.0.1:19001 for mainnet
 - http://127.0.0.1:19101 for testnet

-Ravencoin as a service, you don't need your own node
+Neurai as a service, you don't need your own node

 - https://rpc-main.neurai.org/rpc for mainnet
 - https://rpc-testnet.neurai.org/rpc for testnet